rapid-lang/rapid/LRM/README.md

 printf("%t", e == dict.KeyError) // true
 ```

-More generally, if a subexpression of an expression is unsafe, it is presumed to be successful and the return value of the subexpression is used in the evaluation of the larger expression, unless the unsafe expression evaluates to an error, in which case evaluation of the large expression short-circuits, and the value of the large expression is `null, /* sub-expression's Error */`.
+More generally, if a subexpression of an expression is unsafe, it is presumed to be successful and the return value of the subexpression is used in the evaluation of the larger expression, unless the unsafe expression evaluates to an error, in which case evaluation of the large expression short-circuits, and the value of the large expression is `null, /* sub-expression's error */`.

 ##### Predefined Responses